Anti-symplectic involution and Floer cohomology: Introduction and statement of results

 \begin{thm}[Theorem \ref{Proposition38.7}] Let $L$ be a fixed point set of an anti-symplectic involution $\tau$ on $(M, \omega)$ and $J$ a $\tau$-anti-invariant almost complex structure compatible with $\omega$.
 Suppose that $L$ is oriented and carries a relative spin structure $(V,\sigma)$.
 Then the map $ \tau_*: {\CM}^{\operatorname{reg}}(J;\beta)^{\tau^{\ast}[(V,\sigma)]} \to {\CM}^{\operatorname{reg}}(J;\beta)^{[(V,\sigma)]} $ is orientation preserving if $\mu_L(\beta) \equiv 0 \mod 4$ and is orientation reversing if $\mu_L(\beta) \equiv 2 \mod 4$. \end{thm}

-\begin{rem} If $L$ has a {\it $\tau$-relative spin structure} (see Definition \ref{Definition44.17}), then as oriented spaces.
+\begin{rem} If $L$ has a {\it $\tau$-relative spin structure} (see Definition \ref{Definition44.17}), then as spaces with oriented Kuranishi structures.
 Corollary \ref{corProposition38.7} is nothing but this case.
 If $L$ is spin, then it is automatically $\tau$-relatively spin (see Example \ref{Remark44.18}).
 Later in Proposition \ref{Proposition44.19} we show that there is an example of Lagrangian submanifold $L$ which is relatively spin but not $\tau$-relatively spin. \end{rem}

 Including marked points, we consider the moduli space $\CM_{k+1, m}(J;\beta)$ of $J$-holomorphic stable maps to $(M,L)$ from a bordered Riemann surface $(\Sigma, \partial \Sigma)$ in class $\beta \in \Pi(L)$ of genus $0$ with $(k+1)$ boundary marked points and $m$ interior marked points.
-The anti-symplectic involution $\tau$ also induces a map $\tau_{\ast}$ on the moduli space with $J$-holomorphic maps with marked points.
+The anti-symplectic involution $\tau$ also induces a map $\tau_{\ast}$ on the moduli space of $J$-holomorphic maps with marked points.
 See Theorem \ref{Proposition38.11}.
 Then we have:

 \begin{thm}[Theorem \ref{Proposition38.11}] The induced map is orientation preserving if and only if $\mu_L(\beta)/2 + k + 1 + m$ is even. \end{thm}